catalyst/moodle-auth_saml2/README.md

 It does not do any user creation and assumes users are already provisioned via some other means such as ldap sync or a custom enrolment plugin.
-In our experience this is how almost all large uni's and corp's want it and it make the most sense architecturally because students need to be in class lists and groups well before they may ever log in.
+In our experience this is how almost all large uni's and corp's want it and it makes the most sense architecturally because students need to be in the class lists and groups well before they may ever log in, if ever.

 Why is is better?
 -----------------